mantvydasdeltuva/kath/content/index.md

 ---
 title: Kath Docs
-description: An introduction to Kath, your guide to explore its purpose and features.
+description: Kath is a user-friendly GUI tool designed to streamline the in-depth analysis of gene variation data.
 draft: false
-date: 2025-01-20
+date: 2025-01-28
 show: false
 ---